jrd/capp-hooks/README.md

 * `post_deploy/monitoring` for setting up the monitoring dashboards,
 * `post_undeploy/monitoring` for tearing down the monitoring dashboards.

-These hooks need the configuraiton elements located in `confs/monitoring`.
+These hooks need the configuration elements located in `confs/monitoring`.
 This directory contains :
 * `templates` directory: json templates for the dahboards, that will be adapted to the service and environment and injected in Grafana, used by Qeto's monitoring solution,
 * `blacklist`: a blacklist of services that do not need monitoring panels,
 * `locking.py`: a helper module that provides functions for locking files and avoid race conditions,